the-scouts/por/sphinx_source/chapter-5.rst

 Rule 5.36 Responsibility for Sectional Matters sv
 -------------------------------------------------
 a.
-Assistant County Commissioners may be appointed for the Beaver Scout, Cub Scout, Scout, Explorer Scout and Scout Network Sections.
+Assistant County Commissioners may be appointed for the Squirrel Scout, Beaver Scout, Cub Scout, Scout, Explorer Scout and Scout Network Sections.

 b.
 The Assistant County Commissioner is usually a Scouter experienced in the particular Section concerned and will normally have completed Wood Badge Training for that Section.